TrendingTechnology/saga/readme.md

 var _set\\_() = 10
 ```

 Identifiers are compared using their first character.
-All other remaining characters are normalized into ASCII (which is complicated), ignoring all case and delimiters `_` and `\`.
+All other remaining characters are normalized into ASCII (which is a complicated algorithm), ignoring all case and delimiters `_` and `\`.

 ```coffee
 def ==(x: str, y: str): bool = x[0] == y[0] &&